The Turks and Caicos features a healthy and pristine marine environment, and consequently our fishing is excellent.

-Anyone can fish and our local companies cater to both pros and amateurs.
-Depending on your group size, you may have the entire boat to yourself.
+There’s a wide array of fishing tour and charters to choose from across our islands.
+Anyone can begin fishing, and our local companies cater to both pros and amateurs.
+Small vessels are the norm in the Turks and Caicos, and depending on the type of fishing and your group size, you may have the entire boat to yourselves.

 Fishing Licence Fees

 Fishing with spear guns and Hawaiian slings is illegal in the Turks and Caicos, as is collecting any marine product while using scuba equipment (the sole exception is removal of the invasive lionfish), including conch and lobster.

 It’s possible to either fish from shore, or take a boat excursion.
 Generally, a fishing charter will offer a much better chance of a great catch.